matheuscscp/gke-metadata-server/README.md

 OpenID Connect Identity Tokens are cached and returned to client Pods on every request until their expiration.

-This means that even if you remove the required permissions for the Kubernetes ServiceAccount to issue those tokens, the client Pods will still get those tokens from the emulator until they expire.
+This means that even if you revoke the required permissions for the Kubernetes ServiceAccount to issue those tokens, the client Pods will still get those tokens from the emulator until they expire.
 This is a limitation of how the permissions are evaluated: they are evaluated only when the tokens are issued, which is what caching tries to avoid.
 If your use case